forthrightla/joshwrightlac/projects/project-1.md

 layout: project

 ---
-## Creating an in-house startup for experimentation
+## Creating an in-house startup so LegalZoom can experiment

 LegalZoom’s LLC formation product accounts for almost half of the company’s revenue.
 As such, leadership is hesitant to take big risks on changing the product offering or experience.